cpowell/fuzzy-associative-memory/README.md

 * "If the ship is off course by a little bit, correct just a little to the right"
 * "If the bird is much slower than the flock, speed it up a lot"

+After the rules are defined, a FAM is consulted to help your AI make a descision:
+* The orc retreats, attacks, strafes.
+* The ship launches long range missiles or fires short range guns.
+* The control rods are lowered into the reactor or raised out of it.

 As you can see, the fuzzy rules are deliberately vague and use qualifiers like "a little" and "a lot".
 This is the nature of fuzzy sets; they capture such human fuzziness in a way that extracts highly natural behavior from the fuzzy rules.

 Fuzzy logic FAMs have a wide range of applications: